hunterirving/phoneHome/README.md

 <h2>phoneHome is modular</h2>

-phoneHome's modular design allows you pick and choose the features you want, rendering your phone <br>
-_"just as smart as you want it to be."_
+phoneHome's modular design allows you pick and choose the features you want, rendering your phone _"just as smart as you want it to be."_

 <img src="res/modulardesign.png" width="24%">